prof-welch-psu-ist/minesweeper2030/README.md

 ## A byzantine minesweeper2030 approach

+> NOTE: not intended in any way to be a solution I'd expect one to arrive at

-This is by no means high quality code -- mostly an attempt to utilize some newer Java language features, including:
+It is mostly an (ill-advised) attempt to utilize some newer Java language features, including:
 * record types
 * sealed interfaces and records as well as design patterns like singletons to represent certain (duplicated) square types that make up the board.